Manzaz volcanic field: Geography and geomorphology

 The field lies in Hoggar, close to the Atakor volcanic field.
 A dome-like uplift has been associated with the volcanism in the region.
 The presence of volcanism has been explained by tectonic events associated with the collision between Europe and Africa, and the resulting reactivation of ancient tectonic lineaments.

 The field consists of scoria cones and covers a surface of 1500 km2.
 Many of these have breaches and are heavily eroded.
 The cones were strombolianically active and have erupted lava flows.
 Volcanic ash and pyroclastics are also found.
+Some eruptions took place along fissure vents.
+Lava flows have surrounded older granite peaks.
 Oukcem is a maar in the field that consists of two separate craters with diameters of 500 m and 700 m respectively.
-They are surrounded by tuffs and natron is found at the bottom of the larger crater.
+They are surrounded by tuffs and natron is found at the bottom of the larger crater, as the maar occasionally floods.
+Local people use the natron.

 Geology

-The basement consists of metamorphic and plutonic rocks of Precambrian age, which are part of the Tuareg shield.
+The basement consists of metamorphic and plutonic rocks of Precambrian age, which are part of the Tuareg shield and of the LATEA metacraton.
+They form a 1000 km wide uplift of unclear origin in the Hoggar.
 Outcrops of granite are found in some places.
 These were first buried by tholeiitic basalts between 35 and 30 million years ago.

-The field has mostly erupted basalt and basanite.
+The field has mostly erupted basalt and basanite, with rarer trachyandesite and trachybasalt.
 Xenoliths include peridotite and pyroxenite, and amphibole and feldspar form megacrysts in the rocks.
 Xenoliths appear to, in part, originate from a metasomatized mantle.
 The total volume of erupted rocks is about 175 km3.

 Eruptive history

 Three phases of volcanic activity have been distinguished at Manzaz, the first between 20 and 12 million years ago, the second between 7 and 4 million years ago and the third between 3 and 0.01 million years ago.
+Only one precise date is known, 1.51±0.85 million years.
 Volcanic activity continued into the Holocene.
-Some young volcanoes developed on terraces of Neolithic age.
+Some young volcanoes developed on terraces of Neolithic age or have a young, uneroded appearance.